The Siberian Husky German Shepherd mix or otherwise known as the Gerberian Shepsky, is one of the more popular husky mixes out there.

 Gerberian Shepsky Temperament

-The reason this is such an interesting mix, is because huskies and german shepherds are surprisingly different from one another.
-So when they’re bred together, predicting their temperament isn’t straight forward.
+The reason this is such an interesting mix is that huskies and german shepherds are surprisingly different from one another.
+So when they’re bred together, predicting their temperament isn’t straightforward.

 In many cases, Gerberian Shepskies that receive firm training, a lot of socialization, and a good leader, will go onto being obedient, well-behaved, friendly, and gentle dogs.
 They will grow very close to their human family, will be loyal and affectionate.